Fixed price energy tariffs: Is fixed rate energy right for you?

 If you’re on a variable rate tariff, you can switch at any time, without incurring any cost.
-If you’re on a fixed-rate tariff, most suppliers charge exit fees if you want to get out of the contact before the term is complete.
+If you’re on a fixed-rate tariff, most suppliers charge exit fees if you want to get out of the contract before the term is complete.

 These exit fees must be paid for each fuel.
 So if your supplier charges £30 as an exit fee, and you’re switching both gas and electricity, you’ll pay £60.
-And remember, these fees cannot be charged within 49 days of your contract’s end date.
+And remember, these fees can’t be charged within 49 days of your contract’s end date.

 What’s the cheapest energy tariff on the market?

 The cheapest tariffs vary all the time, depending on the supplier.
 And they depend on where you live too.
 Do your research and don't forget to check directly with suppliers for their best deals.

 I’m on a fixed-rate tariff and I’m moving home.
 Will my energy supplier let me keep my fixed-rate?